faisalahammad/wordpress-support-engineer-resources/README.md

 I'm going to share some FREE and Paid resources here.
 Before purchasing any premium course, first check the reviews.

-**Disclaimer:** I'm not affiliated with any of the resources.
-So purchase at your own risk. :warning:

 <h2>Explaination of pricing</h2>

 1. :white_check_mark: - Free